YanXiong-UCAS/Yan_XIONG-academic-website/content/publication/journal-article/co-author/paper2/example/index.md

 ---
-title: "Thermal Control of Primary Mirror of Space Solar Telescope"
+title: "Thermal Design of Ultra-Large Diameter In-Orbit Assembly Infrared Telescope Sunshield"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Shuang Yang
-- Changshuai Du
-- Xianwei Yang
+- Hongliang Wang
-- Chunlong Liu
+- Liang Guo
 - admin
-- Richa Hu
+- Boqian Xu
-- Xusheng Zhang
+- Funan Yu
-- Yong Huang
+- Yan Gao
-- Liang Guo
+- Qilong Shi

 # Author notes (optional)
 author_notes:
 - "First Author"
-- "Co-Author"
-- "Corresponding author"
 - "Corresponding author"
 - "Co-Author"
 - "Co-Author"